 Source: adapted from Journal of Commerce.

 American containerized trade is characterized by an asymmetry between the nature of its imports and exports.
 North American retailers account for a substantial share of containerized imports, mostly involving finished consumption goods bound to major inland freight distribution centers.
-The largest importers, such as Wal-Mart, Home Depot, Target, Costco, Ikea, and Lowe’s, are all mass (Big Box) retailers relying on high volume and low margin goods, which are dominantly produced in China.
+The largest importers, such as Wal-Mart, Home Depot, Target, Costco, Ikea, and Lowe’s, are all mass (Big Box) retailers relying on high volume and low margin goods, which are predominantly produced in China.
 It is worth mentioning that about 60% of all Chinese trade surplus with the United States is the outcome of American-owned firms operating in China and importing their output to the United States.

 Exporters show a completely different profile.
 A major category of containerized export concerns recycles with exporters such as America Chung Nam, Ralison International, WM Recycle America, or Potential Industries.
 Other major exporters include diversified resource-based (Koch Industries) forest and paper products (e.g. International Paper, International Forest Products), agribusiness (e.g. Cargill, Archer Daniels Midland), or chemicals (e.g. Shintech, Dow, DuPont).
 Yet, a significant containerized trade imbalance remains.

 The trade asymmetry being depicted is reflected in the relative value of imports and exports.
-While the average value of American imports is at about $4.75 per kilogram, the value of exports stands at $2.50 per kilogram.
-This also had significant impacts on North American logistics.
+While the average value of American imports is about $4.75 per kilogram, the value of exports stands at $2.50 per kilogram.
+This has also had significant impacts on North American logistics.
 The import-driven segment involves a series of stages to reach a multitude of outlets with a freight density correlated with population density.
 Since the retail trade is essentially unidirectional, many retail goods are transloaded at gateways into domestic containers while the maritime (ISO) containers are re-exported empty.
 The export-driven segment relies on the massification of shipments at major gateways and inland ports.